For many quality testing and other procedures, hardness testing holds prime importance, especially Vickers hardness test

 Specimen required for Vickers hardness testing

-The specimen needs to meet the given requirements for Vickers hardness test:
+The specimen needs to meet the given requirements for the Vickers hardness test:

 - The specimen/ material has to be precision-ground in case of macro-hardness testing or polished for micro-hardness testing.